Drumshanbo: Events

 Drumshanbo has a growing population of over 1,000.
 In the third week of July, the town hosts the Joe Mooney Summer School for Irish Music.
 This festival is now in its sixteenth year and attracts Irish music enthusiasts from all over the world.
 As the name suggests it is a memorial and tribute to the late Joseph Mooney, County Councillor and townsman who did so much to promote the cause of Leitrim and his beloved town.

-The An Tostal festival in June also has an emphasis on Irish music and culture.
-This was established nationwide in the 1950s by Bord Failte as a tourist promotion to encourage emigrants home.
+An Tóstal festival in June also has an emphasis on Irish music and culture.
+This was established nationwide in the 1950s by An Bord Fáilte as a tourist promotion to encourage emigrants home.
 Drumshanbo is the only location in Ireland where it has survived into the 21st century.

 The Sliabh An Iarainn Walking Festival takes place 11 and 12 April 2015.
 There are two days of graded A,B,C walks for walkers of all abilities.